jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Operation-Guide/net.md

 # Network Configuration

-Function is deployed on the public network by default and cannot access resources in the VPC.
+Function is deployed on the public network by default and cannot access resources in VPC.

 **Configure Function to access VPC resources**

-Usually, you create resources within JD Cloud VPC so that these resources are not accessible over the public Internet.
+Usually, you create resources within JD Cloud VPC so that these resources are not accessible over the public network.
 By default, resources in VPC cannot be accessed through Function.

-If your Function wants to access resources in the VPC, such as databases, Redis, and other products or services, you must provide configuration information for both Virtual Private Cloud and Subnets.
+If your Function wants to access resources in VPC, such as databases, Redis and other products or services, you must prepare VPC and Subnet information in advanced configuration of function attribute.

 **Please note the following notes:**